manasmbellani/athena-dnssplunkapp/README.md

 ```

 ### Install App
-Install the App from the Releases section of this directory
+Install the Splunk App by downloading the `.tar.gz` file from the Releases section of this repository

 Once the app is installed, restart Splunk instance from `Settings` > `Server Controls`